Frequently Asked Questions

 Are rebates available on your services?

-Medicare rebates are available for people who are on an Enhanced Primary Care (EPC) plan, which is put in place by your GP.
+Medicare rebates are available for people who are on a Chronic Disease Management Plan, which is put in place by your GP.

-Private health insurance rebates are available for people with cover that includes physiotherapy.
+Private health insurance rebates are available for people with cover that includes physiotherapy and can be claimed immediately through TYRO.